gunnarvoet/sp-overflow-energetics/README.md

 A study of energetics and momentum of the Samoan Passage Northern Sill overflow based on towyo observations and a two-dimensional MITgcm model run.

-Observational datasets from the [Samoan Passage Data Archive](https://github.com/gunnarvoet/sp-data-archive) are installed via [DataLad](https://www.datalad.org/) / [git-annex](https://git-annex.branchable.com/).
+Observational datasets from the [Samoan Passage Data Archive](https://github.com/gunnarvoet/sp-data-archive) have been installed into [data/in/](data/in/) via [DataLad](https://www.datalad.org/) / [git-annex](https://git-annex.branchable.com/).
 The Makefile contains the necessary steps to retrieve the data.
 To make use of this functionality, this repository must be cloned using DataLad, more on this [below](#datalad-datasets-and-how-to-use-them).
 Alternatively, data can be manually downloaded from the data archive.

 Model data are stored on google drive and can be retrieved via `make` calls.

-Code to run all analysis steps and generate plots for the paper in [code](code).
+Code to run all analysis steps and generate plots for the paper in [code/](code/).
 All steps are contained in the Makefile, type `make help` for an overview.

 ----------